GStreamer/gstreamer/markdown/design/memory.md

 ## Memory layout

-`GstMemory` manages a memory region.
-The accessible part of the managed region is defined by an offset relative to the start of the region and a size.
-This means that the managed region can be larger than what is visible to the user of `GstMemory` API.
+A `GstMemory` has a pointer to a memory region of `maxsize`.
+The accessible part of this managed region is defined by an `offset` relative to the start of the region and a `size`.
+This means that the managed region can be larger than what is visible to the user of the `GstMemory` API.

-Schematically, `GstMemory` has a pointer to a memory region of _maxsize_.
-The area starting from `offset` and `size` is accessible.

 ```
            memory